GSA/digitalgov.gov/content/post/2014-04-11-storyboard-a-tool-for-a-successful-video.md

 date: 2014-04-11 10:00:19 -0400
 title: 'Storyboard\: A Tool for a Successful Video'
 summary: 'The script is king when it comes to creating a video.
-Once you have the words, it’sthe pictures that will tell the story.
+Once you have the words, it’s the pictures that will tell the story.
 Storyboards are a key component in video production.
 They serve as a guide during the production process, allowing the video producer to determine how the use of footage, sound bites, audio'
 authors: [jini-ryan]
 categories:
   - Content